zhanghaoyang0/covid_survey/readthedocs/source/index.rst

 =============================================
 In Dec 2022, the COVID-19 restriction was end.

-We conduct this 3-weeks on-line survey to measure the characteristics to measure the characteristics of COVID-19 patients in China.
+We conduct a 3-weeks on-line survey to measure the characteristics to measure the characteristics of COVID-19 patients in China.

-We investigate:
+We investigated:

 Symptom spectrum of COVID-19: